hzbcdut/AwsIotDemo/README.md

         }
         ```

         More information on AWS IAM roles and policies can be found [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage.html).

         More information on AWS IoT policies can be found [here](http://docs.aws.amazon.com/iot/latest/developerguide/authorization.html).

         **Note**: to keep this example simple it makes use of unauthenticated users in the identity pool.

         This can be used for getting started and prototypes but unauthenticated users should typically only be given read-only permissions if used in production applications.

          More information on Cognito identity pools including the Cognito developer guide can be found [here](http://aws.amazon.com/cognito/).

-1. Note that the application does not actually create the AWS IoT policy itself, rather it relies on a policy to already be created in AWS IoT and then makes a call to attach that policy to the newly created certificate.
-To create a policy in AWS IoT,
+1. Note that the application does not actually create the AWS IoT policy itself,   //Application实际上并没有创建AWS IoT 政策
+   rather it relies on a policy to already be created in AWS IoT and then makes a call to attach that policy to the newly created certificate.
+ To create a policy in AWS IoT,   // 如何创建一个AWS IoT 政策
     1. navigate to the [AWS IoT Console](https://console.aws.amazon.com/iot/home)
     1. Click on Create a Resource
     1. Click on Create a Policy